saasbook/esaas-engagements/INSTALL.md

 Run migrations:

-`docker-compose run rails-server rake db:migrate`
+`docker-compose run rails-server bundle exec rake db:migrate`

 Seed the database:

-`docker-compose run rails-server rake db:seed`
+`docker-compose run rails-server bundle exec rake db:seed`

 Since there is volume mapping, you only need to run migrations and the seed once, not unless there is a new migration or changes to `seed.rb`.